A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

-In this section we use the attack on normal robust protocols proved to exists in \cref{sec:NormalCF}, for attacking arbitrary robust protocols.
-We do that by transforming an arbitrary robust protocol into a related normal coin-flipping protocol, and proving that the attack on the latter normal protocol stated in \cref{thm:biasing_normal_coinflips}, yields an attack of essentially the same quality on the original (non normal) protocol, thus proving \cref{thm:biasing_zero_robust_protocols}.
+In this section, we use the attack on normal robust protocols proved to exist in \cref{sec:NormalRobustCF}, for attacking \emph{arbitrary} robust protocols.
+We do that by transforming an arbitrary robust protocol into a related normal coin-flipping protocol and proving that the attack on the latter normal protocol stated in \cref{thm:biasing_normal_robust_coinflips}, yields an attack of essentially the same quality on the original (non-normal) protocol, thus proving \cref{thm:biasing_zero_robust_protocols}.